HasanAshab/story-line/FEATURES.md

 - **Local Storage**: All data stored locally in browser
 - **Cache Management**: Manual cache clearing and app updates
 - **Installable**: Can be installed as a native app on devices
+- **Exit Protection**: Game-like warnings when trying to leave the app to prevent data loss

 ### Mobile Optimization
 - **Responsive Design**: Adapts to all screen sizes